OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 sudo ./autogen.sh && sudo python setup.py install
 ```

-Now you can simply run
+Now you can simply run:

 ```
 gitchangelog
 ```

-Inside the API repository and you'll see the current changelog.
+You'll see the current changelog inside the API repository.

 ## Coding Style
-The coding style used for OpenSwitch is an extension of the [Open vSwitch Coding Style](https://github.com/openvswitch/ovs/blob/master/CodingStyle.md), which is itself an extension of the [One True Brace Style](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS) for indenting.
+The coding style used for OpenSwitch is an extension of the [Open vSwitch Coding Style](https://github.com/openvswitch/ovs/blob/master/CodingStyle.md), which is an extension of the [One True Brace Style](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS) for indenting.
 The additions below are clarifications and do not conflict with the Open vSwitch style.

 ### Comparisons
 Write comparisons in a form that reads naturally.
 Examples: